Cooley Peninsula

 • Our deluxe Torrent Trail starts at Dungannon and ends at Aughnacloy, with nearly 40 clues to solve!

-As with Walking Hunts, the majority of clues on driving Whodunits are accessible for wheelchair users, or those with prams, as our detectives have determined routes with as few steps as possible.
-The amount of walking on a Driving Hunt is usually less than Walking Hunts and is also spread across a number of clue stops.
-Check individual Whodunit Hunt pages for full details (click on any link above, or in the map) for any access restrictions or mobility requirements.
+Most clues are suitable for wheelchair users or those with prams as our detectives have determined accessible routes as far as possible.
+The amount of walking is usually less than on Walking Hunts and is spread across several clue stops.
+Check individual Whodunit Hunt pages for full details.

 On Driving Whodunit Hunts, the majority of clues are not far from where you park, so if accompanied by a dog it can be left in the car if you wish.
 Very occasionally, several clues are at one stop and in such cases it is best to take your pet with you – maybe your dog can help sniff out one or two clues! 🙂

-See the map below for Whodunit Hunt locations – driving murder mysteries available available are indicated by a purple car symbol.
-Those coloured orange on the map are in the pipeline for the next 12 months – if you are interested in hearing about these, then please contact us and we can email you as soon as they are available.
+See the map below for Whodunit Hunt locations – driving murder mysteries available are indicated by a purple car symbol.
+Those coloured orange are for future lauunch – if you’re interested in hearing about any of them, please contact us and we’ll email you when they’re available.

 crime scene tape on white